news

 biography

-In 2019, Andrei joined the Academy of the Teatro Comunale di Modena, working under renowned mentors including Mariella Devia, Nicola Martinucci, and Michele Pertusi.
+In 2019, Andrei joined the Academy of the Teatro Comunale di Modena, working under renowned mentors including Mariella Devia, Nicola Martinucci, Leone Magiera and Michele Pertusi.
 That same year, he sang Il Barone di Trombonok (Il viaggio a Reims) at the Accademia Rossiniana "Alberto Zedda" in Pesaro.

-He continued his training at the Berlin Opera Academy in 2021 and 2022, performing Eisenstein in Die Fledermaus.
+He continued his training at the Berlin Opera Academy in 2021 and 2022, performing Gabriel von Eisenstein in Die Fledermaus.
 Around this time, he received several international distinctions, including Third Prize and the Public Prize at the 8th George Enesco Vocal Competition in Paris (2021), Eva Kleiniz award of Concorso Lirico Portofino 2022 as well as First Prize at the 2023 Hans Staud Musikpreis in Vienna.
 He was also a finalist at the Ningbo Opera Competition in China in 2024.

-He holds a Master’s degree in Specialized Music Performance – Opera from the Bern University of Applied Sciences and is currently a member of the Opera Studio at the Wiener Staatsoper.
-His 2024/25 season includes Paris (Roméo et Juliette), Donald (Billy Budd), and Fiorello (Il barbiere di Siviglia).
-In January 2025, Andrei made his role debut as Masetto in a mis en espace production of Don Giovanni at the Auditorium Rainier III in Monte Carlo, conducted by Bertrand de Billy — a performance praised for its vocal strength and stage vitality.
+During the 2024/25 season at the Wiener Staatsoper, Andrei appeared as Paris (Roméo et Juliette), Donald (Billy Budd), and Fiorello (Il barbiere di Siviglia).
+In January 2025, he made his role debut as Masetto in a mise en espace production of Don Giovanni at the Auditorium Rainier III in Monte Carlo under the baton of Bertrand de Billy, receiving positive critical response for the vitality and presence of his performance.

-In the summer 2024 Andrei performed Guglielmo (Così fan tutte) and the title role in Don Giovanni at the Vienna Opera Festival at the Musikverein under the baton of Toby Purser.
-In the 2025 edition of the Vienna Opera Festival, Andrei will return as Giorgio Germont (La traviata) and take on the roles of Escamillo (Carmen) and the Count (Le nozze di Figaro), marking his role debut as Conte Almaviva.
+In the summer of 2024, he performed Guglielmo (Così fan tutte) and the role of Don Giovanni at the Wiener Festspiele at the Musikverein, conducted by Toby Purser.
+At the 2025 edition of the festival, he returned as Giorgio Germont (La traviata) and appeared as Escamillo (Carmen) and Count Almaviva (Le nozze di Figaro).

-SEASON 2024/2025
+SEASON 2025/2026

 WIENER STAATSOPER